vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 and apara kriyās, followed by

-Vaisnavas in Madras 456 Vaijayanti, come on Satyasadha-srauta
+Vaiṣṇavas in Madras 456 Vaijayanti, come on Satyasadha-srauta

 sūtra 2650,253, 254, com on Visau.